Lumen (unit): Lighting

-Lamps used for lighting are commonly labelled with their light output in lumens and, in many jurisdictions, that is required by law.
+Lamps used for lighting are commonly labelled with their light output in lumens; in many jurisdictions, this is required by law.

 A 23 W spiral compact fluorescent lamp emits about 1,400–1,600 lm.
 Many compact fluorescent lamps and other alternative light sources are labelled as being equivalent to an incandescent bulb with a specific power.
 Below is a table that shows typical luminous flux for common incandescent bulbs and their equivalents.

+The typical luminous efficacy of fluorescent lighting systems is 50–100 lumens per watt.

 On 1 September 2010, European Union legislation came into force mandating that lighting equipment must be labelled primarily in terms of luminous flux (lm), instead of electric power (W).
 That change is a result of the EU's Eco-design Directive for Energy-using Products (EuP).
-For example, according to the European Union standard, an energy-efficient bulb that claims to be the equivalent of a 60 W tungsten bulb must have a minimum light output of 700–750 lm.
+For example, according to the European Union standard, an energy-efficient bulb that claims to be the equivalent of a 60 W tungsten bulb must have a minimum light output of 700-810 lm.